nmantani/FileInsight-plugins/INSTALL.md

 py.exe -3 -m pip install blackboxprotobuf
 ```

+For the "LZO compress" and "LZO decompress" plugins, it requires python-lzo.
+Please manually download python-lzo wheel file (.whl) for your Python version
+from https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-lzo and install it
-You can install some of required Python modules with the following command.
+with the following command.
 ```
-py.exe -3 -m pip install -r requirements.txt
+py.exe -3 -m pip install python_lzo-x.xx-cpxx-cpxx-win_amd64.whl
 ```

 For the "Show metadata" plugin, it requires ExifTool.